 Indoor activities for everyone

-If trick or treating is a no-go in your area or your pup would just prefer a quiet night at home, there's plenty of fun to be had indoors on this dark and spooky night.
+If your pup would just prefer a quiet night at home, there's plenty of fun to be had indoors on this dark and spooky night.

 If the kids are into carving pumpkins, grab a few and set everyone up in the kitchen to carve.
 You can pop on a favorite halloween movie while you work.
 The Nightmare Before Christmas, Frankenweenie, and Hocus Pocus are always great choices.